-Still don’t have a written expense policy?
+Don’t yet have an expense policy?
 Don’t worry, you’re not alone.
 Many businesses and startups overlook this item at the beginning.
 Initially, it may seem unnecessary because there are not a lot of travel and expenses incurred and, if there are, they are mostly incurred by a select few people.
 An expense policy should include: 1).
 A standard budget and procedure, 2).
 A schedule 3).
 Qualified Expenses 4).
 A method for reporting.

 However, as your business grows, you will notice more of your staff are either requesting reimbursements or you are having to add more employee credit cards to your account.
 Worse, you may begin to be concerned that your employees are over-spending on certain expenses.
 This not only instills a lack of trust in your staff but also makes it difficult to budget.
 That is when it is time to rein in the spending and begin drafting your expense policy.

 A good expense policy offers many benefits.
 It will help with training and provide an established process for new employees.
 A good policy reduces confusion about what kind of expensing and spending is acceptable.
 And, a big benefit from an accounting perspective: an expense policy will help with budgeting and forecasting.
 Are you sold yet?
-Use these tips we have compiled for when it comes time for you to draft an expense policy.
+Follow these four steps to create an expense policy:

 First, as the employer, decide on the spending budget and what can be expensed.
 This is not to say just pull numbers out of thin air.
 Discuss with your team, and look at your historical expenses to create a reasonable, yet fiscally responsible budget.
 Make sure that budget is standardized across staff.
 Next, decide on which of those expenses will be paid directly through the company and which ones will be paid for by the employee up front to later be reimbursed.
 For example, many companies will arrange travel and accommodation on behalf of the employee and then offer a per diem for expenses incurred while traveling.